Principle Logic Logo

 Read More

-I’ve written/co-written 12 books on information security including:
+I’ve written/co-written 12 books on information security including one of the best-sellers of all time:

 Tags

-AI appsec basics books Career Networking careers censorship cervical instability CIO CISSP cities coronavirus covid-19 cybersecurity data breaches eagle syndrome hacking Hacking For Dummies health helmet communications incident response information risk keynote speaker leadership NCAA football networking outsourcing passwords policy enforcement Power Four rare diseases resilience Russian hacking security security leadership security speaker social engineering speaking engagements sql injection tethered spinal cord time management underimplemented vulnerability and penetration testing web security zero-based thinking
+AI appsec basics books Career Networking careers censorship cervical instability CIO compliance coronavirus covid-19 cybersecurity data breaches discipline eagle syndrome hacking Hacking For Dummies health helmet communications incident response keynote speaker leadership NCAA football networking outsourcing passwords policy enforcement Power Four rare diseases resilience Russian hacking security security leadership security speaker social engineering speaking engagements tethered spinal cord tiktok time management underimplemented vulnerability and penetration testing web security willingness zero-based thinking

 © Copyright 2001-present, Principle Logic, LLC - All Rights Reserved.